We hold an iris show every year. Please join in and bring some stalks from your garden, whether it's your first time or you're an old hand.

 Here are some tips for selecting and preparing iris stalks for a show (adapted from a Delaware Valley Iris Society article by Vince Lewonski).

-If a stalk is leaning badly, you won't be able to get it to stand up straight in the bottle and the flowers will tend to point outwards.
 If you see a leaning stalk that you think has potential, be sure to stake it a couple days before the show.
 This will give the flowers time to change their alignment and point upwards as they should.

 When possible, choose a stalk with the top bud open.